Education and Training

 The second RARAF microbeam training course at Columbia University's Nevis Laboratory in Irvington, New York was held on March 19-21, 2012. [more]

-The third RARAF microbeam training course at Columbia University's Nevis Laboratory in Irvington, New York will be held on May 20-22, 2013 [Poster].
+The third RARAF microbeam training course at Columbia University's Nevis Laboratory in Irvington, New York was held on May 20-22, 2013 [more].